 Childhood and adolescence are critical times for emotional and psychological development.
 During these stages, anxiety patterns can begin that continue into adulthood.
 Anxiety represents our body’s natural alarm system, signalling the possibility of danger.
 When this response arises too frequently or intensely and doesn’t match actual situations of danger, it can interfere with life and cause great distress.
 Having caregivers who are equipped to support and teach children and youth skills for managing and interrupting their anxiety patterns is crucial for early intervention.
 This manual will provide a structure for understanding how anxiety works in the nervous system.
 Readers will also learn a diverse range of skills that can be taught and practiced with children and youth.
 These skills are designed to decrease anxiety and expand the capacity for managing emotions and anxious thought patterns.
-44 pages
+46 pages

-Free shipping on orders of $50 or more (not limited to manuals).
+Free shipping on orders with $50 or more of assessment tools, resource manuals, or books.

-RESOURCE MANUAL – Anxiety in Children and Youth
+Anxiety in Children and Youth

 Additional E-Manual Viewers: In downloading and viewing or printing an e-manual, we ask that you act with integrity in purchasing the number of manuals that you wish to be shared with other viewers.